MadhurDixit13/Game-Engine/README.md

 Homework for the course Game-Engine Foundations.

 ## Name
-Platforms (Since its basically our character jumping on platforms :p)
+Platforms (Since it's basically our character jumping on platforms :p)

 ## Description
 Homework 1 for the course Game-engine Foundations.
 It's basically a game in which our character jumps on platforms.
-It's has basic-character movement and physics.
+It has basic character movement and physics.

 ## Controls
 A-move left <br>
 D-move right <br>
-space- jump <br>
+space-jump <br>
 E + resize button on titlebar = constant scaling <br>

 ## How to run
-First download the zip and extract it,
-Then go to the folder and open terminal
+First, download the zip and extract it, then go to the folder and open terminal <br>
-Enter the following commands:
+Enter the following commands: <br>
 g++ -c objects.cpp <br>
 g++ objects.o -o (name of the output file) -lsfml-graphics -lsfml-system -lsfml-window <br>
 ./(name of the output file) <br>